 The investment in an associate represents a 35% interest in Orient UNB Takaful PJSC, a public shareholding company registered and incorporated in UAE.
-The associate is yet to commence its commercial operations.

-The following table illustrates summarised financial information of the company's investment in an associate:
+The associate commenced its commercial operations in 2017.
+The principal activity of the associate is issuance of short-term takaful contracts in connection with accidents and liabilities insurance, fire insurance, transportation risk insurance, other type of insurance and health insurance.
+The associate also invests its funds in deposits.